-Developed by Child Bereavement UK, Elephant’s Tea Party is an annual event to help teachers give children the emotional literacy and life skills needed to equip them for bereavement, now and in later life.
+Developed by Child Bereavement UK, Elephant’s Tea Party is a free initiative for schools that raises the topics of death and grief in a sensitive and age appropriate way.
+It helps teachers give children the emotional literacy and life skills needed to equip them for bereavement, now and in later life.

 Using creative exercises, lesson plans and fun activities, underpinned by support, experience and guidance from Child Bereavement UK, Elephant’s Tea Party gives staff the resources to help pupils explore the subject in an age-appropriate, straightforward and accessible way, ending with a tea party fundraising event for all to enjoy!
 The first Elephant’s Tea Party took place in June 2013, and we are now inviting schools to sign up throughout the academic year, and run activities as and when it fits into their schedule.